1985 Los Angeles Raiders season

 The 1985 Los Angeles Raiders season was their 26th in the league.
-They improved upon their previous season's output of 11–5, winning 12 games.
+They improved upon their previous season's 11–5 record, winning 12 games.
 The team qualified for the playoffs for the fourth straight season.
-Two close victories over Denver towards the end of the season gave Los Angeles the division title, while Denver missed the playoffs despite an 11–5 record.
+Two close victories over Denver towards the end of the year gave Los Angeles the division title, while Denver missed the playoffs despite an 11–5 record.
+In the AFC Divisional Playoffs, the Raiders lost 27–20 to the New England Patriots.